AnnieTranHope24/Hope-Marketplace/README.md

 ![HOME!](home.png)

-We tried but failed to integrate my changes on the webhost.
 Please use local host to see all the functionalities of the website.
 We included the hopemarketplace.sql that can be imported on phpmyadmin.

 Folders: css, images, includes (with common php functions), js (javaScript files),